GovTechSG/seed-documentation/offboard-device/windows-os-using-script.md

 8. Right-click on the unzipped folder and select **Show more options** > **Copy as path**.
 The folder path is now saved to your clipboard.

-9. On **Powershell**, run the following commands to go to the folder which has the extracted files:
+9. On **Powershell**, run the following command to go to the folder which has the extracted files:

     ```cd {Path from clipboard}```